We Deal in Lead A Weird West Gunslinger Adventure Game

 There are (normally) four ritual components: Intent, Cost, Result, and Aftermath.

-The more complex the intent, the higher the cost and the more difficult the ritual.
+The more complex the intent, the higher the cost and ritual difficulty.

 Cost.
 What is the outcome’s price?
 What is exchanged, manifesting your intent?
 This can be physical, spiritual, or metaphorical, including: